The57thPick/The57thPick.com/content/posts/medium/index.md

 ```

 I think this is a great step forward in terms of making Medium more
 user-friendly for scientific writers.

-However, it's still a new open-source
-project and there are surely some edge cases.
+As the tool develops, I'm planning on offering more configuration options for
+choosing how to display content.
+For example, being able to specify that you'd
+like to embed GitHub Gists instead of using the default code block.
+I'm sure
+that there are a lot of interesting opportunities to explore.

 If you want to help the project out, feel free to stop by its [GitHub
 repository][2] to open and issue, submit a PR, or simply give us a star!